top of page

 Cotuit is a quintessential Cape Cod village surrounded on three sides by water.
 Called “Little Harvard” back in the day due to its popularity among Harvard professors who would spend their summer vacations there, Cotuit has an area of only five square miles.

 Crowds at Kettleer games are similar to those at the other Cape League games, with a mix of locals and tourists present.
-If you are looking to avoid the larger crowds, try and attend a game in June, before tourist season picks up steam.
+If you are looking to avoid the larger crowds, try and attend a game in June before tourist season picks up steam.
 Cotuit generally draws around 1,000 fans per game, good for the middle of the pack in the Cape League.
 Fans who come to games on the Cape are, for the most part, very knowledgeable about the game of baseball, and are really into the game being played, despite the laid-back atmosphere at the park.
+You'll be sure to know your neighbors very well after nine innings of baseball.
+Lowell Park feels more like a neighborhood gathering than a baseball game.

 Cotuit is located on the southern coast of Cape Cod, about halfway between Falmouth and Hyannis.
-Lowell Park is located a little over a mile off of Route 28, which runs along the coastline.
+Lowell Park is located a little over a mile off Route 28, which runs parallel to the coastline.
 There is no public transportation serving the area, so driving is the best way to reach Lowell Park.

 Parking is available in a small lot adjacent to the ballpark (beware of foul balls if parking here), on the streets around Lowell Park (just watch the signs, as some areas are restricted), and in a nearby elementary school parking lot.

-Once inside Lowell Park, seating consists of two grandstands on either baseline.
-The larger third base grandstand is newer, having been built for the 2014 season.
+Once inside Lowell Park, seating consists mainly of two newly constructed grandstands on either baseline.
 Both grandstands are handicapped accessible.
-Fans wishing to bring their own lawn chairs will find ample room further down the foul lines beyond either grandstand.
-There is a picnic grove on the left field line with a few picnic tables and benches for fans wanting to sit in the shade.
-One unique aspect of Lowell Park is that fans can walk all the way around the field and choose to watch the action from any number of vantage points.
+Fans wishing to bring their lawn chairs will find ample room in a grove down the left field line.
+Picnic tables and benches here provide shaded seating and room to roam.
+Fans can walk around the field and watch the action from any number of vantage points.

 Return on Investment 5

-Some of the finest collegiate talent in the country spend their summers on the Cape.
-A total of 306 Cape Cod League alumni played in the major leagues in 2017.
+Some of the finest collegiate talents in the country spend their summers on the Cape.
+The league boasts that over 370 Cape League alumni play in the Major Leagues annually.
+Over 1,600 Cape League alums have played in the Majors.
 Whenever you take in a game at Lowell Park, you’ll be seeing numerous future big leaguers in action.

 Final Thoughts